Which is the best soil moisture sensor?

 2. Advanced Capacitive or Ion-Sensitive Sensors:

-– Prices range from approximately 150 to 800 RMB.
-These are more suitable for professional applications requiring reliable agricultural monitoring and research-grade performance.
+Prices range from about 150 to 800 RMB.
+These options are better for professional use.
+They provide reliable agricultural monitoring and high-quality performance for research.

 3. Time Domain Reflectometry (TDR) or Frequency Domain Reflectometry (FDR) Sensors:

-These high-precision instruments cost from a few hundred RMB to 5000 RMB.
-Designers create them for situations that need very accurate measurements.
+These precise tools cost between a few hundred RMB and 5000 RMB.
+Designers make them for situations that need accurate readings measurements.

 4. Smart Sensors with Remote Monitoring Features:

-These models have wireless features like Wi-Fi or Bluetooth for real-time data sharing.
+These models have wireless features like Wi-Fi or Bluetooth.
+This allows for real-time data sharing.
 They usually cost between 500 and 1000 RMB.
-Premium brands or integrated systems may command higher prices.
+Premium brands or all-in-one systems may cost more.

 5. Customized or Industrial-Grade Systems: